wkumari/draft-wkumari-dnsop-alt-tld/README.md

 3. The ALT namespace

-   In order to avoid the above issues we reserve the ALT label.
+   In order to avoid the above issues, we reserve the ALT label.
 Unless the name desired is globally unique, has meaning on the global context and is delegated in the DNS, it should be considered an alternate namespace, and follow the ALT label scheme outlined below.